dustinmichels/journeychat/api_endpoints_spec.md

 - `actions/invite/{room_id}/{username}` (POST) ❌
   - Invite particular user to particular room
+  - They will be automatically added
 - `actions/join/{room_id}/` (POST) ❌
-  - Join a particular room
+  - Join a particular room, if public

 ## Messages